Our Philosophy is Transforming the unknown into success.

-Since leaving Sharp UK, Akiko has been providing seminars, coaching, and training to improve global business skills at many multinational companies, including Fujitsu, Toshiba, Hitachi and NTT Docomo.
+Since leaving Sharp UK, Akiko has been providing seminars, training and coaching to improve global business skills at many multinational companies, including Fujitsu, Toshiba, Hitachi and NTT Docomo.
 She has also lectured at several universities both in and outside the UK.

 Christina’s specialism is strategically connecting business between emerging and developed markets, with her 25 years of experience in international business, working alongside global brand directors and the public sector.